RoadieHQ/marketing-site/content/backstage/plugins/jira.md

           jira/project-key: &lt;example-jira-project-key>
           jira/component: &lt;example-component> # optional, you might skip this value to fetch data for all components
   - intro: Provide the JIRA_TOKEN environmental variable (instructions at the notes below)

-# Optional.
-Use this to suit the brand of the tool that the plugin integrates with.
-style:
-  # These colors will fall back to a default if omitted.
-  primaryColor: '#1963D1'
-  contrastingColor: '#fff'
 ---

 ## Get and provide `JIRA_TOKEN` as env variable.